nathanmarz/storm/docs/documentation/Pacemaker.md

 # Pacemaker

 ### Introduction
 Pacemaker is a storm daemon designed to process heartbeats from workers.
 As Storm is scaled up, ZooKeeper begins to become a bottleneck due to high volumes of writes from workers doing heartbeats.
-Lots of writes to disk and traffic across the network is generated as ZooKeeper tries to maintain consistency.
+Lots of writes to disk and too much traffic across the network is generated as ZooKeeper tries to maintain consistency.

 Because heartbeats are of an ephemeral nature, they do not need to be persisted to disk or synced across nodes; an in-memory store will do.
 This is the role of Pacemaker.
 Pacemaker functions as a simple in-memory key/value store with ZooKeeper-like, directory-style keys and byte array values.